9 Things Boys Need To Hear Their Father Say At Home

 As parents, we’re constantly doling out information to our kids.
 Look both ways before crossing the street.
 Don’t put that in your mouth.
 No hitting.
 This is how we put away our things.
 This is, of course, crucial.
 But we’re also indirectly passing information.
 Kids are always listening and they learn a lot by simply overhearing their parents.
-This isn’t news to parents.
+This isn’t surprising.
 But it’s something that every parent should use to their advantage.
 Just as there are things all fathers should be sure to say to their kids, there are things that fathers should be certain that kids overhear them say.

-“If kids are overhearing anything, they’re hearing how someone interacts with someone else,” says J. Stuart Ablon, associate professor of adolescent psychiatry at Harvard Medical School and director of Think: Kids at Massachusetts General Hospital.
+“If kids are overhearing anything, they’re hearing how someone interacts with someone else,” says J. Stuart Ablon, Ph.D., associate professor of adolescent psychiatry at Harvard Medical School and founder and director of Think: Kids at Massachusetts General Hospital.
 This means it’s essential for fathers to be a bit more overt about the things they — hopefully — say already to boost their children’s emotional intelligence, emotional regulation, and general treatment of others.
 Apologies.
 Declarations of someone’s talents.
 Issuances of love.
 Expressions of vulnerability.
 Descriptions of friendship.
 Acceptance of blame.

-“Kids don’t know what’s going on in your head,” notes Jeff Bostic, psychiatrist at MedStar Georgetown University Hospital.
+“Kids don’t know what’s going on in your head,” notes Jeff Bostic, M.D., psychiatrist at MedStar Georgetown University Hospital.
 So it’s good to let them in, so they don’t have to wonder and fill in the holes with their guesswork.
-In other words: it’s important to say the quiet parts out loud.
+In other words: It’s important to say the quiet parts out loud.

 Being overt about these things is effective for teaching all kids.
 But it’s particularly so for boys, who often internalize the idea that vulnerability is a negative trait.
 They need to hear certain things come out of dad’s mouth, whether they’re paying attention or not, to create a template for later use.
 This list is far longer than it is here.
 But as a starting point, here are nine things sons should overhear their dads say.